 I decided on that number long before I used my budget to justify building an emergency fund.
 When my financial beast started to take hold, I realized I could calculate how much I spent every year because I have been keeping a budget since 2013.
 It was a terrible budget until 2018, but I had insight into my annual spending.

 After a bit of questionable calculator use, my annual spending is the size of a pony.
-My little pony that would be comfortable in a hobbit house.
+My little pony would be comfortable in a hobbit house.

 Barely cresting the five-figure criteria, I could live on a $10,000 stud for a year.
 I know, my life is wild and frugal.
 It’s a weird combination for all parties.